QuantConnect/lean-cli/README.md

   See the logs of the local GUI.

 Options:
-  --verbose  Enable debug logging
+  -f, --follow  Update the logs in real-time while the GUI is running --verbose     Enable debug logging
   --help        Show this message and exit.
 ```

 _See code: [lean/commands/gui/logs.py](lean/commands/gui/logs.py)_